NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 Note that `ci_NRpars.m` calls `ci_calc.m` to perform calculations. `ci_calc.m` provides a standalone interface.

+## Reference

+[1] Margaret Pinson, "Confidence Intervals for Subjective Tests and Objective Metrics That Assess Image, Video, Speech, or Audiovisual Quality," NTIA Technical Report, Publication Pending.

 ## Usage

-Let us define ΔM as possible confidence intervals (CI) for an NR metric.
-That is, for the quality of two stimuli to be considered statistically significant, the NR metric values must differ by at least this CI.

-Our goal is to compute the value of ΔM that yields the same error rates as a well-designed subjective test that is conducted in a controlled environment; adheres to ITU-R BT.500, ITU-T Rec.
-P.913, or ITU-T Rec.
-P.910; and uses the 5-level absolute category rating (ACR) method.

-* **ideal CI** yields the same error rates as a subjective test with 24 subjects
-* **practical CI** yields the same error rates as a subjective test with 15 subjects
+This function implements the techniques described in [1].
+The goal is to measure the precision of objective metrics that assess image quality, video quality, speech quality, or the overall audiovisual quality.
+This method was developed using data from 60 subjective tests and use a confusion matrix classify the conclusions reached when two subjective test labs perform the same experiment.
+This allows us to compute the metric’s confidence interval (CI) and, when CIs are used to make decisions, to prove whether the metric performs similarly to a subjective test with 15 or 24 subjects.
+When confidence intervals are not used, the metric’s precision is likened to a certain number of people in an ad-hoc quality assessment.

+Functions `ci_NRpars.m` calls `ci_calc.m` calculate the following values:

+* **Ideal CI**, calculated with strict criteria
+* Whether the metric is equivalent to a 24 person subjective test, when using **ideal CI**
+* **Practical CI**, calculated with less stringent criteria
+* Whether the metric is equivalent to a 15 person subjective test, when using **practical CI**
+* **N**, the number of subjects in an ad-hoc assessment or pilot test that is equivalent to the metric

 **Ideal CI** is a larger CI based on very stringent criteria. **Practical CI** is a smaller CI based on somewhat looser criteria.
 This increases the likelihood of errors and correct decisions.
 Both thresholds are justified by lab-to-lab comparisons (e.g., when two labs perform the same subjective test, what is the likelihood that they will reach different conclusions).
+We recommend practical CI for most uses.

+When using **ideal CI** or **practical CI**, metric values indicate a preference only when the difference is greater than the CI.

-## Details
+# Details

 ## Categorizing Conclusions Reached

+Functions `ci_NRpars.m` calls `ci_calc.m` print the conclusions reached to the MATLAB command window.

-Let us compare the conclusions reached by a subjective test with the conclusions reached by an NR metric.
+In addition, a plot is created that shows how the incidence rates change as a function of CI.
+This allows the user to choose a CI value other than those recommended.
+On these plots, dashed vertical lines show the locations for **ideal CI** and **practical CI**.
+These plots show the following categories from the confusion matrix.
+These lines let us compare the conclusions reached by a subjective test with the conclusions reached by an NR metric.
 The possible outcomes are as follows:

 * Correct ranking = Both conclude that quality of **A** is better than the quality of **B**
 * Correct tie = Both conclude that **A** and **B** have statistically equivalent quality